RNVizion/rnv-mcp-identity/SPEC.md

 The split is the spec's spine: `unknown` means the layer couldn't establish who is calling; `deny` means it could, and a check failed.
 Neither ever becomes `allow` by default.

+### Capability and policy model (L3)

+The required capability for a tool call follows one convention in v0: `tool:<tool_name>`.
+The argument map is available to the resolver but is not part of the v0 capability; argument-scoped capabilities are a later extension.

+A grant is either an exact capability or a single trailing-`*` prefix: `tool:read_report` (exact), `tool:read_*` (prefix), `tool:*` (the whole `tool` namespace), `*` (everything; discouraged, never implicit).
+Matching is exact-or-prefix only, with no other glob features, so a grant's reach is obvious on inspection.

+Policy is a declarative document of rules.
+Each rule carries an optional `sub`, `controller`, and `audience` selector and a set of capability grants.
+A rule selects a request when every present selector equals the request's value; an absent selector matches any.
+A rule with all three is agent-specific; a rule with only `controller` and `audience` grants every agent under that controller.
+The capabilities granted to a principal are the union over all selecting rules.
+If no rule selects the principal, the outcome is `no_policy` (deny by default); if rules select but none covers the required capability, the outcome is `capability_denied`.
+Authority is only ever added by an explicit rule.

 ## 7. Eval gates

 Correctness is measured in CI, not asserted.
 Three gates, mirroring the retrieval project's harness: